rept0id/fast-inverse-sqrt-node-gyp/README.md

 This package provides a C++ implementation of the fast inverse square root algorithm for Node.js.

-It's implemented in C++ and runs through node's API, thanks to Node-Gyp feature of Node.
-This approach provides near-native performance and can be used for high-demand computing tasks, when native hardware instructions aren't available through any graphics library.

 ## How to use

 There are two ways to use this package :